wejs/docs/docs/request-response/controlers.md

 > Same as MVC controller
 > All controllers is a instance of Controller prototype: https://github.com/wejs/we-core/blob/master/lib/class/Controller.js

-> Functions defined in controller is called actions and every route access a controller.action and all actions works link express middlewares how receive res, res and next params
+> Functions defined in controller is called actions and every route access a controller.action and all actions works linke express middlewares how receive res, res and next params

 Example: https://github.com/wejs/we-core/blob/master/server/controllers/user.js